Issue:

 newspapers.
 His book, War on Wheels: Inside

-Keirin and Japan’s Cycling Subculture
+Keirin and Japan’s Cycling Subculture, will be

 published in July by Pursuit Books.